 It has several

-sectons that had me laughing, especially in the middle section of the book, when Don is blundering through social conventions he doesn't understand.
+sections that had me laughing, especially in the middle portion of the book, when Don is blundering through social conventions he doesn't understand.

 The Rosie Project is the story of Don Tillman, a genetics professor who teaches at an Australian university.
 Don is unable to grasp the nuances of every day